- Leveraging What You Own to Borrow What You Don’t

 Not the End of the Story

 However, let’s say you have a credit score of 580.
-You’re slowly recovering from the Great Crash of 2008.
+You’re slowly recovering from the Great Crash of 2008, or various previous loans with bad credit.
 Your job situation is stable.
 Even better, you bought $500 worth of Bitcoin in September 2013 on a whim.
 Bitcoin was $125 then and is now going for $6,500, an open gain of $25,500.
 You may be a poor credit risk to a traditional fiat lender (bank, S&L, P2P), but to a Bitcoin collateralized lender, you’re a potentially hot property.

 How to Use BTC as Collateral